Adaptive market hypothesis: Evidence

 Evidence shows that hedge funds profit from trading with less sophisticated investors but also make the profitable trades endogenously risky, consistent with the premise of the adaptive market hypothesis that the risk and returns are determined endogenously as different species of investors trade with one another.

 Applications

+Evolution of Stock markets, Commodities, Energy Investments, Precious Metals, and Islamic Calendar Anomalies

+In 2017, researchers from Bahria University first time related the Adaptive Market Hypothesis (AMH) to Islamic holidays and political regimes.
+The authors found returns from stock markets vary across Islamic holidays, and different Political regimes (Military and Civilian) hence, financial markets exhibit adaptive behavior and support AMH.
+Similarly, during his Ph.D., Shahid (2019) first time linked the Islamic financial Anomalies (month of Ramadan Effect) with the Adaptive Market Hypothesis.
+He proved the time-varying predictability of the month of Ramadan Effect in adaptive markets at firm levels.

+Moreover, he first time investigated the behavior of returns from commodities, precious metals, and energy under the umbrella of AMH and different prevailing COVID-19 conditions, and elucidated certain COVID-19 conditions proved more conducive to the performance of returns from commodities (Agriculture), precious metals, and energy.
+Hence, he supported the AMH.

 Evolution of Bitcoin

 In 2018, researchers from the Indian Institute of Technology (ISM Dhanbad) published the study on the topic of the evaluation of the adaptive market hypothesis in the Bitcoin market.
 The authors argue that the efficient market hypothesis cannot explain why market efficiency varies, therefore it can be useful to use the adaptive market hypothesis framework to assess the evolution of bitcoin that is institutionally and operationally heterogeneous.

 The paper first examines the hypothesis for the case.
 Secondly, it implements the Dominguez–Lobato consistent test and generalized spectral test in a rolling window framework to capture evolving linear and nonlinear dependence in bitcoin prices.

 The study finds that linear and nonlinear dependence evolves with time.
 However, their findings contradict the Brauneis and Mestel (2018) study on this topic, which concluded that the market is either efficient or inefficient.
 So it follows that the evidence of dynamic efficiency adheres to the proposition of the adaptive market hypothesis.